gravitational/teleport/docs/5.0/config-reference.md

        command: ["/usr/bin/uname"]
        period: "5s"

-## This section confitures the 'kubernetes service'
+## This section configures the 'kubernetes service'
 kubernetes_service:
     enabled: yes
     # Optional Public & Listen Addr: Set these if you are connecting to